 - Employees not being paid for all their hours worked,

 - Meal breaks not being taken correctly, leading to issues with split shifts and overtime applying, and

 - Employees not being engaged or paid their minimum shift requirement.

 Underpaying employees’ wages can have numerous impacts to the various stakeholders involved in the process.
 These impacts can be on the:

 - Ability of a business to retain and hire suitable employees.

 Impacts to the employee

 Employees will suffer the immediate impacts of being underpaid through having less money than they should have received.
-Many employees rely heavily on their pay cheque to pay for their general cost of living, whether it be for food, clothing, or rent, or mortgage repayment.
-For employees to have less money, it can significantly impact their financial situation and limit their options within their day-to-day lives.
+Many employees rely heavily on their pay cheque to pay for their general cost of living, whether it be for food, clothing, or rent, or mortgage repayments.
+For employees to have less money than they should, can significantly impact their financial situation and limit their options within their day-to-day lives.
 Furthermore, due to recent increases in the cost of living, underpayments would no doubt have a larger impact, than they would have previously.

 Impacts on the business